 Your Tourdust Initial Trip Dossier was very comprehensive and we feel it covered all the pre-trip issues well.

-Graham Clarke reviewing Simien Mountain & Lowlands Trek on 19 March 2014
+Graham C reviewing Simien Mountain & Lowlands Trek on 19 March 2014

 Everything went very smoothly and the scenery at this time of year was stunning; very green with lots of flowers in bloom.